A+

 Cost Of Living Quick Facts

-• The cost of living in Grand Prairie is 4% higher than the national average
+• The cost of living in Grand Prairie is equal to the national average

 • Texas general sales tax is 22% higher than the national average